jonespm/SI664-docs/install/win-choco_python_django_mysql-install.md

 (venv) PS C:\Users\arwhyte\Development\repos\github\arwhyte\django-tutorial-mysql> pip install mysqlclient
 ```

-:warning: :rage: more than likely the install attempt will fail with an ugly error message that I've
-slimmed down to the following line:
+:warning: :rage: More than likely the install attempt will fail with an ugly error message that I've slimmed down to the following line:

 ```
 ...